Al-Muwaqqar

 Al-Muwaqqar (الموقر) is a district in the Amman Governorate of north-western Jordan.
 The village contains the scant ruins of an Umayyad palace, the Qasr al-Muwaqqar, one of the desert castles.
 Little remains of the palace today except several acanthus leaf capitals and gauge of a water reservoir.

 The district is the headquarters of the 3rd Armored Division and a police training center.

 Most of the families which are staying in the region are from Bani Sakhr, like Al-Khraisha, Al-Arabid, Al-Jbour, Al-Qudahh.

 Archaeology: Qasr al-Muwaqqar

-The village of contains the ruins of an Umayyad complex, the Qasr al-Muwaqqar, a qasr-type fortified palace also known as a desert castle.
+The village contains the ruins of an Umayyad complex, the Qasr al-Muwaqqar, a qasr-type fortified palace also known as a desert castle.
 Almost nothing remains of the palace today except several acanthus-leaf capitals and a water level gauge for a palace cistern, inscribed with Kufic signs which indicate a maximum level of over thirty feet (c.
 10 metres), very impressive for the arid climate of the area.